WebAssembly/spec/spectec/test-prose/TEST.md

   - the frame f is valid with C.

 Config_ok
-- the configuration z ; instr* is valid if:
+- the configuration z ; instr* is valid with the result type t* if:
   - the state z is valid with the context C.
-  - the expression instr* is valid with the result type t*.
+  - the expression instr* is valid with t*.

 NotationTypingInstrScheme
 - the instruction sequence [instr] is valid with the instruction type valtype* -> valtype'* if: